 When doing this research, I considered many things.
 Here’s a rough summary:

 - What skills are the job descriptions asking for?

-- Are there specific qualifications the vast majority require?
+- Are there any specific qualifications the vast majority of jobs require?
 For example, a valid driving licence, a teaching qualification, proficiency in a programming language, etc.

 - What have I already done to fulfil these criteria and show these skills?

-- For the criteria and skills I cannot already demonstrate, what are some ways I could obtain experience?
+- For the criteria and skills I can’t already demonstrate, what are some ways I could obtain experience?
 (For me, the answer to this was doing my current placement)

-- For people that are doing (or have done) jobs I find really interested, where did they work and what were their job titles?
+- For people that are doing (or have done) jobs I find really interesting, where did they work, and what were their job titles?
 (Knowing the names of jobs with descriptions that intrigue you can help you know what keywords to search for in placement titles!)

 - Can I reach out to these people and ask if we could have a chat about their career journey to assist my own?